Adopted February 18,1976

 SECTION 1.
 REGULAR MEETING OF THE MEMBERS.
 The regular annual meeting of the members of the Club shall be held on the third Wednesday of February in each year.
 Notice of such meeting or any adjournment thereof shall be mailed by the Secretary to the last known address of the members entitled to vote at least thirty (30) days prior to the meeting.

 SECTION 2.
 SPECIAL MEETINGS.
-Special meetings of the members may be called by the Commodore or by a majority of the Board at anytime, or upon written request of ten (10) or more of the members entitled to vote submitted to the Secretary.
-Except when a special meeting is called for the purpose of changing the bylaws or articles, the Secretary shall call the meeting within thirty (30) days from the date of the request and the Secretary shall give all members entitled to vote fifteen (15) days written notice thereof.
-If a special meeting is called to change the bylaws or articles, then the Secretary shall call the meeting within forty (40) days of the date of the request and the Secretary shall give all members entitled to vote thirty (30) days written notice thereof.
-Notice hereunder shall state the object of such meeting and, with respect to a call to change the bylaws or articles, the notice shall include a copy of the proposed amendments.
+Special meetings of the members may be called by the Commodore or by a majority of the Board at anytime, or upon written or electronic request of ten (10) or more of the members entitled to vote submitted to the Secretary.
+Except when a special meeting is called for the purpose of changing the bylaws or articles, the Secretary shall call the meeting within thirty (30) days from the date of the request and the Secretary shall give all members entitled to vote fifteen (15) days written or electronic notice thereof.
+If a special meeting is called to change the bylaws or articles, then the Secretary shall call the meeting within forty (40) days of the date of the request and the Secretary shall give all members entitled to vote thirty (30) days written or electronic notice thereof.
+Notice hereunder shall state the object of such a meeting and, with respect to a call to change the bylaws or articles, the notice shall include a copy of the proposed amendments.
 No business other than that stated in the notice shall be transacted at such special meeting.

 SECTION 3.
 QUORUMS AT MEETING OF MEMBERS.
 One quarter (1/4) of the members entitled to vote shall constitute a quorum at all meetings of the members of the Club.